ohministries/ohministries.github.io/_posts/2016-05-18-Graduation-Weekend.md

 but have learned to trust God in any situation.
 I'm graduating with a sense of determination and I can't wait to get my diploma in my hands." - OHA Senior

-"To Walk by faith and not by sight" is the aim of the 2015-2016 Senior class of Ouachita Hills Academy.
+"To walk by faith and not by sight" is the aim of the 2016 Senior Class of Ouachita Hills Academy.
 Graduation is coming up so here are some details about graduation weekend.

 Graduation Speaker: Pastor Baute